 - Sell hay from the lease.

-These requests for permission should be made to your local Regional Office.
+These requests for permission should be made to your local Land Management Specialist at a Ministry of Agriculture Regional Office.

 Conservation and Recreational Land

-The Ministry of Environment has Fish and Wildlife Development Fund (FWDF) lands available until Sept.
-15. Visit the FWDF website for a list of FWDF land by rural municipality or call 1-844-306-3933 toll-free for more information.
-If you use these lands, you’ll pay the same as lessees of other Crown land for grazing.
-You will also be responsible for setting up and maintaining temporary fencing, and managing and monitoring livestock.
-You will also need to set up and maintain any watering requirements that aren’t already established.
+The Ministry of Environment has lands that may be available for grazing until Sept.
+1 through the Fish and Wildlife Development Fund (FWDF).
+For information on submitting an expression of interest or a list of FWDF land by rural municipality, please visit Fish and Wildlife Development Fund grazing and haying opportunities or call 1-844-306-3933.
+Producers using these lands will pay the same amount as other Crown land lessees for grazing.
+They will be responsible for managing and monitoring livestock, as well as setting up and maintaining temporary fencing and any watering requirements that aren’t already established.

 SCIC recognizes the most pressing concern at this time is for livestock producers who are short of feed due to the dry conditions.
 If you are a customer in the Crop Insurance Program, you can use annual crop or tame hay acres for feed purposes.
-Through the pre-harvest appraisal process, you can bale or graze existing crop or hay land.
-To accomplish this, you would:
+An adjuster will visit and set-up enclosures, or producers will be instructed to leave a check-strip, to conduct future appraisal.
+Bale feeders or a small fenced area can also be used for each enclosure.
+If a customer wants to use their annual crop acres for grazing or for livestock feed, they should contact SCIC.